 Microsoft Power Automate is a webhook service provided in the Microsoft Office 365 platform.

 ArcGIS Online credentials used to create flows in Power Automate will automatically sign out after two weeks.
 If you cannot browse expected surveys in Power Automate, check that your Survey123 data connection is active.
 For more information, see The drop-down list does not display surveys Knowledge Base article.

 The following steps describe how to set up a flow using the built-in Survey123 connector for surveys published to ArcGIS Online.
 To use Power Automate with surveys published to ArcGIS Enterprise, you will need to set up a custom connector.
 For more information, see the How To: Create an ArcGIS Survey123 connector for Microsoft Power Automate for use with ArcGIS Enterprise Knowledge Base article.

 - Open Microsoft Power Automate.

-- If this is your first time using this connector in Microsoft Power Automate, click Sign In to sign in with your ArcGIS organization credentials.
+- If this is your first time using this connector in Microsoft Power Automate, click Sign in to sign in with your ArcGIS organization credentials.

-- Select the survey you want to use for your webhook from the drop-down list of available surveys.
+- Select the survey you want to use for your webhook from the drop-down list of surveys.

 You have now set up the trigger for your webhook.
-However, for the webhook to perform any actions with this trigger, your process needs more steps.
+However, for the webhook to perform actions with this trigger, your process needs more steps.

-- This workflow needs to send an email when a question has been answered a certain way, so the next step is to provide a condition.
+This flow needs to send an email when a question has been answered a certain way, so you'll provide a condition.

 - Sign in to the mail service with your credentials, if your credentials are not already saved.